sourmash-bio/sourmash/doc/sourmash-internals.md

 * an `md5sum(...)` method that returns a hash of the sketch.

-For now, we tend to refer to signatures and sketches interchangeably, because they are almost entirely 1:1 in the code base (but see issue
+For now, we tend to refer to signatures and sketches interchangeably, because they are almost entirely 1:1 in the code base (but see [sourmash#616](https://github.com/sourmash-bio/sourmash/issues/616)).
-@@).

 The default signature interchange/serialization format is JSON, optionally gzipped.
 This format is written and read by Rust code.